WebOfTrustInfo/rwot7-toronto/draft-documents/convincing-dad.md

-*The Problem.* Daughter has been vocal on the issue of presentation of female characters in video games in recent years, and she just heard about a few friends getting doxxed because of similar comments online, and she is afraid that she might be a target of harassment.
+*The Problem.* Daughter has been vocal on the issue of presentation of female characters in video games in recent years, and she just heard about a few friends getting doxxed because of similar comments online.
+She is afraid that she might be a target of harassment.

 *The Solution.* Daughter’s social media platform has incorporated many novel features that have evolved out of the self-sovereign ecosystem.